 Share with friends – https://eastwindjournals.com/2021/06/05/the-virtue-of-simplicity/

-CASE NO. 1.
+STORY NO. 1.

 When I was in New York, a Filipino friend invited me to his expensive pad on the New Jersey side along the Hudson River with a fantastic view of the Manhattan skyline.
 The skyscrapers lit at night like stars.
 An elongated park with manicured lawns hugged the river bank, where kids biked and elderlies sat on benches under the trees.
 He threw many parties, boasting of his paradise.